Aragog540/RAG-Based-Health-Bot/README.md

 # 🏥 Medical RAG Chatbot — LangGraph + FastAPI

-A **100% free** medical book chatbot using LangGraph for agentic RAG, FastAPI for the backend, ChromaDB as the vector store, and **Ollama** (runs local LLMs — no API keys needed).
+A medical book chatbot using LangGraph for agentic RAG, FastAPI for the backend, ChromaDB as the vector store, and **Ollama** (runs local LLMs — no API keys needed).